raulmur/ORB_SLAM/README.md

 1. Make sure you have installed ROS and all library dependencies (boost, eigen3, cholmod, blas, lapack).

-2. In your ROS package path (check your environment variable `ROS_PACKAGE_PATH`) clone this repository:
+2. Clone the repository:

 		git clone https://github.com/raulmur/ORB_SLAM.git ORB_SLAM

+3. Add the path where you cloned ORB-SLAM to the `ROS_PACKAGE_PATH` environment variable (better if you add the export line to your .bashrc file)

-3. Build g2o.
+4. Build g2o.
 Go into `Thirdparty/g2o/` and execute:

 		mkdir build
 		cd build